 Nurseries and toddler areas can be enriching for children and serve as convenient programs for parents.
-However, organizations that have nurseries and toddler areas onsite must be fully aware of the risks associated with caring for young children.
-A variety of steps must be taken to minimize those risks with proper safety and security measures.
-Ultimately, the organization must assume full responsibility for the well-being of every child entrusted to its care.
+However, organizations that have nurseries and toddler areas on site must be fully aware of the risks associated with caring for young children.
+A variety of steps may be taken to minimize those risks with additional safety and security measures.